patch/novapatch.is/_posts/2015-08-18-localization-with-the-unicode-cldr.md

 repository of locale data along with specifications for its use, and is a powerful resource for software localization.

-The Unicode CLDR is quickly becoming the de facto locale standard with widespread use among companies, including Google, Apple, and IBM; projects ranging from Linux distributions to Wikipedia; and increasing support in many programming languages.
+The Unicode CLDR has become the de facto locale standard with widespread use among companies, including Google, Apple, and Microsoft; projects ranging from Linux distributions to Wikipedia; and increasing support in many programming languages.
 This talk provides an introduction to software localization and highlights popular CLDR-based open source libraries in a variety of programming languages.

 Topics include localized formatting of: